chakra-ui/chakra-ui/.changeset/odd-snakes-fold.md

 "@chakra-ui/menu": minor
 ---

-Add of `virtualized` option to `MenuOptionGroup` in order to enable virtualization for large lists
+Add the `virtualized` and `virtualizedOptions` props to `MenuOptionGroup` in order to enable virtualization for large lists